I have the 40B00135UK, it doesn’t appear to have 2.5gb. I didn’t have a switch to test it with in any case.

 Cable Maters Triple Monitor USB-C Hub 201331, Framework 16 running windows 11

 Two BenQ GW2480-T monitors work fine via DisplayPort.
 I could not get the USB charging passthrough to work though with the framework 16 180 watt charger (includes e-marker cable).
 This is consistent with what other users of this dock have said about using chargers over 100W and having troubles.
 Using Power-Z Cable Tester KM003C, it does show passing through charging protocol PD3.0 83W but at 0W.
 Via HWiNFO64 I could see occasional charge occurring but minor, like 1-3 watts every 10 seconds and the battery was definitely discharging.
-I tried an alternate charger (model YMS-868) that has a 100W rated charging port with an e-marker cable and I could see 12-14W charging (after powering the device; a Framework 16 is said to take 60W minimum).
+I tried an alternate charger (model YMS-868) that has a 100W rated charging port with an e-marker cable and I have observed up to 60W charging with light use using HWiNFO64 (after powering the device; a Framework 16 is said to take 60W minimum).
 Using the Power-Z Cable Tester KM003C the 100W charger was showing passthrough power protocol of PD3.0 @ 93W, PPS and QC5.
-It also confirmed 93W was flowing through.
+This confirms that I should be able to see up to a 93W charge eventually.
 So not a 100W but sufficient.
 The major downside of this dock is a 6" long fixed dock to laptop cable.
 The tester showed it is not an e-marker cable.
 I’d prefer no cable at all so I could change the length of the cable and use an e-marker cable.

 I have the same dongle!
 Really nice writeup.